Component Maturity Report

 Report Filters

 The Report section has additional filters that can be selected.
 These filters only apply to the Report, they don't apply to the Charts.
-For simplicity, the examples below will use these filters when grouping by service but the filters also work when grouping by team.
+For simplicity, the examples below will use these filters when grouping by component but the filters also work when grouping by team.

 Similar to the other filters at the top of the page, these report filters will be stored in the URL to allow you to easily share different views of the report.

-Updated 12 months ago
+Updated 27 days ago